Photo Report & Strategy: Magic Kingdom Early Entry at 7:30 am

 While it’s true that I did accomplish more than this via Genie+ during a party day at Magic Kingdom, the conclusion of that post already “spoiled” the analysis here–that Genie+ is not necessary at Magic Kingdom during the daytime hours prior to Mickey’s Not So Scary Halloween Party.
 The “why” of that will become crystal clear once we get to the ‘normal day’ portion of this visit.

-Ultimately, we highly recommend taking advantage of Early Entry at Magic Kingdom on days when Mickey’s Not So Scary Halloween Party or Mickey’s Very Merry Christmas Party is being held.
+Ultimately, we highly recommend taking advantage of Early Entry at Magic Kingdom on days when Mickey’s Not So Scary Halloween Party, Mickey’s Very Merry Christmas Party, or other events are being held.
 For one thing, this is going to be the only way to efficiently experience Seven Dwarfs Mine Train on those days, since jumping in line at the end of the night isn’t a possibility those dates.

 For another thing, the 7:30 am start time coupled with the lower crowd levels at Magic Kingdom during the daytime hours of party nights makes Early Entry and rope drop even more advantageous than normal.
 If you use savvy strategy for Fantasyland during Early Entry and pair that with traditional rope drop for Frontierland and Adventureland, you can have a solid start to your morning at Magic Kingdom.
 Even with the 6 pm closing, it is possible to accomplish a full day’s worth of Magic Kingdom attractions without buying Genie+ or Individual Lightning Lane access.
 Now that’s impressive efficiency